rsalmei/alive-progress/README.md

 I like to think of it as a new kind of progress bar for python, as it has among other things:

-  - a **cool live spinner**, which makes it clear the process did not hang and your terminal/connection is healthy;
+- a **cool live spinner**, which clearly shows your lengthy process did not hang and your ssh connection is healthy;
 - a **visual feedback** of the current speed/throughput, as the spinner runs faster or slower according to the actual processing speed;
-  - an **efficient** multi-threaded bar, which updates itself at a fraction of the actual speed (1,000,000 iterations per second equates to roughly 60fps refresh rate) to keep CPU usage low and avoid terminal spamming; (📌 new: you can now calibrate this!)
+- an **efficient** multi-threaded bar, which updates itself at a fraction of the actual speed (1,000,000 iterations per second equates to roughly 60 frames per second refresh rate) to keep CPU usage low and avoid terminal spamming; (📌 new: you can now calibrate this!)
-  - an expected time of arrival (**ETA**), that shows the remaining processing time in a friendly way, not anything like `eta: 1584s`, it will nicely show `eta: 0:26:24` as you would expect (but anything less than a minute is indeed `eta: 42s`);
+- an expected time of arrival (**ETA**), with a smart exponential smoothing algorithm that shows the remaining processing time in the most friendly way;
-  - a `print()` hook, which allows print statements in the midst of an `alive-progress` context **without any hassle**, automatically cleaning the screen, and even enriching with the current position when it occurred;
+- a _print() hook_ and (📌 new) _logging support_, which allows print statements and logging messages **effortlessly** in the midst of an animated bar, automatically cleaning the screen and even enriching it with the current position when that occurred;
 - after your processing has finished, a **nice receipt** is printed with the statistics of that run, including the elapsed time and observed throughput;
-  - it tracks the actual count to detect **under and overflows**, so it will look different if you send in less or more than expected;
+- it tracks your desired count, not necessarily the actual iterations, to detect **under and overflows**, so it will look different if you send in less or more than expected;
-  - it automatically detects if there's an **allocated tty**, and if there isn't, only the final receipt is printed, so you can safely include `alive-progress` in any code, and rest assure your log file won't get 60fps progress lines;
+- it automatically detects if there's an **allocated tty**, and if there isn't (like in a pipe redirection), only the final receipt is printed, so you can safely include it in any code and rest assure your log file won't get thousands of progress lines;
-  - you can **pause** `alive-progress` bars!
+- you can **pause** it!
 I think that's an unprecedented feature for a progress bar!
 It's incredible to be able to manually operate on some items while inside a running progress bar context, and get the bar back like it had never stopped whenever you want;
 - it is **customizable**, with a growing smorgasbord of different bar and spinner styles, as well as several factories to easily generate yours!

+> ### 📌 New in 1.6 series!
+> - soft wrapping support - it won't go desperately up if it doesn't fit the line anymore!
+> - hiding cursor support - more beautiful and professional appearance!
+> - python logging support - adequately clean and enriched messages from logging!
+> - exponential smoothing of ETA - way smoother when you need them the most!
+> - proper bar title - left aligned always visible title so you know what is expected from that processing!
+> - enhanced elapsed time and ETA representation - the smallest rendition possible, so you can maximize the animations!
+> - new `bar.text()` dedicated method - now you can change the situational message without making the bar going forward!
+> - performance optimizations - even less overhead, your processing won't even notice it!

 ## Get it